Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 kube_node_info{node="<your node name>"}

-The PromQL query from the previous step will also return the internal_ip label.
-We can use this value to verify that we are receiving Node Exporter Metrics for the relevant Node or Host.
+The PromQL query from the previous step will return the internal_ip label.
+Use this value to verify that you are receiving node exporter metrics for the relevant node or host:

 count(node_cpu_seconds_total{instance=~"<internal_ip>.+"}) by (instance)

-To verify that Pod Metrics are being received from KSM we can run the following query in Grafana.
+To verify that pod metrics are being received from KSM, run the following query in Grafana:

 kube_pod_info{pod=~"<partialpodname>.*"}

-We can then use the following queries to confirm that we are receiving Pod metrics in the correct format.
+Use the following queries to confirm that you are receiving pod metrics in the correct format:

 kube_pod_info{pod=~"<partialpodname>.*"}